The 12 Hallmarks of Aging in Dogs, Explained

 Food First: Choosing Holistic Health Dog Food with Clear Priorities

-Food is usually the largest daily lever.
-“Holistic health dog food” is not a regulated category, so the label can mean almost anything.
-Instead, focus on fundamentals: a complete and balanced formula for your dog’s life stage, consistent quality control, and ingredients your dog digests well.
-Nutrient composition can differ meaningfully between adult and senior diets, which can affect how a dog feels day to day (German K, 2025).
+'Holistic health dog food' is not a regulated category, so the word on the bag guarantees nothing — judge the food on fundamentals instead.
+Look for a complete-and-balanced formula for your dog's life stage, consistent quality control, and ingredients your dog digests well.
+Nutrient composition can differ meaningfully between adult and senior diets, which can change how a dog feels day to day (German K, 2025).

-Some owners also explore plant-forward options.
-Research suggests that a well-formulated commercial plant-based diet can maintain stable nutritional and hematological markers in dogs over a year (Linde A, 2024).
-The point isn’t ideology; it’s formulation, digestibility, and whether your individual dog thrives.
+Plant-forward options are worth considering for some dogs.
+A well-formulated commercial plant-based diet has maintained stable nutritional and hematological markers in dogs over a year (Linde A, 2024).
+The deciding factors are not ideology but formulation, digestibility, and whether your individual dog actually thrives on it.

 Immune Balance Without Hype: What Daily Choices Actually Support